darktable-org/dtdocs/content/preferences-settings/miscellaneous.md

 selection order
 : After applying the above rules, apply the shortcut to the first or last instance remaining (default "last instance").

-# map / geolocalisation view
+# map / geolocalization view

 pretty print the image location
 : Show a more readable representation of the geo-location in the [image information](../module-reference/utility-modules/shared/image-information.md) module (default on).